sagojez/sagojez/content/posts/concurrent-programming-in-scala-part-3.md

 ```

-Lazy values are deeply ingrained in Scala.
-Singleton objects are implemented as lazy values:
+In Scala, singleton objects are essentially lazy values.
+They are created only when they are first referenced, offering a form of deferred initialization.

 ```scala
 object LazyValsObject extends App {